danigosa/django-simple-seo/README.rst

 Simple Seo Backend for Django
 =============================

-Simple cache backend for Django.
+Simple seo backend for Django.
 Inspired by django-seo ( https://github.com/willhardy/django-seo ) but found it quite complex for the simple functionality it was intended for.

 django-simple-seo aims to attach a model to your views with just 4 simple lines of code and everything configured by the admin.